Savatage: After Criss and second era of the band (1994–2000)

-A short while after Criss' death, the band held a tribute show for the late guitarist, with the same line-up as the Streets tour but without Criss.
-Lead guitarist Alex Skolnick temporarily joined Savatage in 1994 for the release of their ninth album Handful of Rain, written by Jon Oliva and Paul O'Neill.
-Although the album is technically a Jon Oliva solo album, with Jon handling all instrumental duties except for vocals by Zachary Stevens and lead guitars by Alex Skolnick, the record was released under the Savatage moniker with bass and drum credits given to Middleton and Wacholz respectively, as drummer Andy James had left the band following the death of Criss Oliva to pursue other projects.
+A short while after Criss' death, the band held a tribute show for the late guitarist, with the same lineup as the Streets tour but without Criss.
+Lead guitarist Alex Skolnick of Testament temporarily joined Savatage in 1994 for the release of their ninth album Handful of Rain, written by Jon Oliva and Paul O'Neill.
+Although the album is technically a Jon Oliva solo album, with Jon handling all instrumental duties except for vocals by Zachary Stevens and lead guitars by Skolnick, the record was released under the Savatage moniker with bass and drum credits given to Middleton and Wacholz respectively, as drummer Andy James had left the band following the death of Criss Oliva to pursue other projects.
 The song "Chance" was the first Savatage song to contain the usage of counterpoint vocals, a style which they continued to use on following albums.
 The album's final track, "Alone You Breathe", was a tribute to Criss Oliva.

 When the band were preparing to tour in support of Handful of Rain, drummer Steve Wacholz announced his official departure from the band.
 Jeff Plate, a former bandmember of Zak Stevens' old band, was hired to replace him.
 Jon Oliva agreed to do the tour to perform keyboards and rhythm guitar, and a live CD/VHS entitled Japan Live '94 (in later releases it has been retitled Live in Japan) was released at the conclusion of the very short tour with Skolnick's three-piece band Exhibit-A and power metal band Tempo Tantrum as supporting-acts.
 After this tour, Alex Skolnick left the band to pursue other interests.
 In a 2011 interview, Skolnick had this to say about his time with Savatage:

 While Skolnick adapted Criss Oliva's solos to his own style, former guitarist Chris Caffery, who had left after the Gutter Ballet tour, was convinced he could do them better.
 He then told Jon Oliva that he would rejoin the band to pay tribute to his friend and mentor Criss Oliva on the condition that he would play all of Criss' solos, which the band accepted.
 Atlantic Records, however, wanted a second, more well-known guitarist to join the band, and Al Pitrelli was chosen.
 Pitrelli was known for his previous work with Alice Cooper and Asia, among others, and would play the majority of the lead parts of the band's new material.